TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Introduction/Index.rst

 queries created with this API are translated to the specific database engine by doctrine without an extension developer taking care of that specifically.

-The API provided by the core is basically a pretty small and lightweight facade in front of Doctrine DBAL that adds some convenient methods as well as some `TYPO3 CMS` specific sugar.
+The API provided by the Core is basically a pretty small and lightweight facade in front of Doctrine DBAL that adds some convenient methods as well as some `TYPO3 CMS` specific sugar.
 The facade additionally provides methods to retrieve specific connection objects per configured database connection based on the table